Adeline Genée: Around the world

 On 21 June 1913, she returned to her greatest role, as Swanilda in Coppélia, this time in Melbourne.
 On 6 August 1913, Genée danced in Sydney.

 In 1916, she went on a sixteen-week tour of Australia with J. C. Williamson's company.
 The Australian navy wildly cheered her dancing a hornpipe in a benefit show billed as "Navy Night".
 On returning to London, she gave her last major performance in April 1916 at the Coliseum in The Pretty Prentice.
 Thereafter, she appeared only in occasional charity performances and commemorations.
 In 1923, Genée was awarded the Ingenio et Arti medal by the King of Denmark.

 Her last performance was on 15 March 1933, for the early television service of the BBC.
 Partnered by Anton Dolin, she danced in The Love Song.
 This was an original ballet, created for an earlier, special appearance at the London Coliseum, with period dance music composed by Bright.
 It was broadcast to London on the BBC National Programme, via the Baird process.

 Genée became a Dame Commander of the Order of the British Empire in 1950.
-She gave her name to the Adeline Genee Theatre in East Grinstead (built in 1967, but now sadly demolished) and the Genée studio in the Royal Academy of Dance, Battersea, London.
+She gave her name to the Adeline Genee Theatre in East Grinstead (built in 1967, but now demolished) and the Genée studio in the Royal Academy of Dance, Battersea, London.